tronprotocol/documentation/TRX/Tron-http.md

 /wallet/listexchanges
 Description: Query the list of all the exchange pairs
 demo: curl -X POST  http://127.0.0.1:8090/wallet/listexchanges
-Parameter: No Parameter
+Parameter: No parameter
 Return: The list of all the exchange pairs

 wallet/getchainparameters
 Description: Query the parameters of the blockchain used for witnessses to create a proposal
 demo: curl -X POST  http://127.0.0.1:8090/wallet/getchainparameters
-Parameter: No Parameter
+Parameter: No parameter
 Return: The list of parameters of the blockchain

 wallet/updatesetting